Path for Two Attacks West

 What to See

 The line of trees running behind the buildings in front of you, and diagonally past your left, shade Pigeon River.
 Rutherford’s camp was believed to be on this side of the creek, filling the valley as far as you can see.
 Do not imagine lines of tents, because militia did not travel with those niceties of regular army life!
 Instead the men would have slept under the stars, perhaps wrapped in blankets, trying to ignore the sounds of horses and beef cows throughout the night.
 A local historian believes the army most likely forded the river on the far side of the field or buildings in front of you, just downstream from a fork at the bridge to your left.

 Quoted in multiple sources.

-In addition to any other footnoted sources, “Stop” information comes from one of two guidebooks; NCpedia; the online essay for the relevant North Carolina Highway Marker; and related Sight pages (see “About Sources“).
+In addition to other footnoted sources, “Stop” information comes from one of two guidebooks; NCpedia; the online essay for the relevant North Carolina Highway Marker; and related Sight pages (see “About Sources“).